The Hemingford Pavilion Newsletter

 Our sessions cater for complete beginners and children under ten, up to elite level juniors who compete nationally, so there is a session suitable for a child of any age or ability.
 We also have sessions running across various days of the week.

-Although most sessions are now full subscribed, we do have limited spaces on our beginner session on Tuesday evenings and are starting a waiting list for an additional after-school beginner group that we will be adding to the programme.
+Although most sessions are now fully subscribed, we do have limited spaces on our beginner session on Tuesday evenings and are starting a waiting list for an additional after-school beginner group that we will be adding to the program.

-If your interested in your child taking part in any of our squash sessions at HCSC, please contact Head Coach, Rob Dadds: Robertdadds@hotmail.com
+If you are interested in your child taking part in any of our squash sessions at HCSC, please contact Head Coach, Rob Dadds: Robertdadds@hotmail.com

 HPCC Junior Cricket

-Tim yet again did a magnificent job with the All Stars (U7s), despite over twice the number he expected turning up.
-Paul, Keelan and Kate took on the U9s who played some great cricket with some genuine superstars amongst them.
+Tim yet again did a magnificent job with the All-Stars (U7s), despite over twice the number he expected turning up.
+Paul, Keelan, and Kate took on the U9s who played some great cricket with some genuine superstars amongst them.
 Stuart and Dave introduced the U11s to hardball and despite the absence of an U13s team manager, we managed to recruit Mike from Aspired Coaching just in time to ensure we got a team out.
-We have around 8 boys and girls playing for Hunts County with the same again nominated for trials next year which shows just how much talent and potential we have coming through.
+We have around 8 boys and girls playing for Hunts County with the same again nominated for trials next year which shows just how much talent and potential we have come through.